-During pregnancy the normal changes in the urinary tract that contribute to an increased susceptibility to bladder infections include:
+During pregnancy the normal changes in the urinary tract contributing to an increased susceptibility to urinary bladder infections include:

-1) the anatomical changes (due to the growth of uterus):
+1) anatomical changes (due to the growth of uterus) such as

-A bladder infection during pregnancy can also cause:
+A urinary bladder infection during pregnancy can also cause:

 Most women are tested at the first prenatal visit and during pregnancy, if needed.
 The only way to diagnose an infection is urine sample.

 This test is commonly performed in the doctor’s office or in lab.
 It just takes a few minutes.
 A dipstick is placed in the urine sample and up to ten different substances can be detected.

 A doctor may also wait a few hours for the lab to run a microscopic urinalysis.
 A drop of urine is examined under a microscope.
 This test helps in the decision whether or not to start an antibiotic treatment while the urine culture is running.

 Urine culture is the most accurate test to determine for sure whether or not an infection is present.
 The lab puts the urine sample in an incubator.
 If any bacteria are in the sample, they will multiply and show up.
 However, it takes 24 to 48 hours for the bacteria to grow enough to be detected.

 If only one type of bacteria grows in the culture, the lab can expose the bacteria to a variety of antibiotics to see to which ones the bacteria are most sensitive.
 This usually takes one day after the culture is positive.
 It helps to decide which antibiotic should be prescribed for the infection.